Where the Jobs Are?

-The jobs search is a full time job without pay
+The jobs search is a full time job without pay!

 If you have a difficulty with your cover letter writing use one of these:

-When your job application consisting of your job cover letter and resume or CV is completed you are ready to submit your resume to employers, job recruiters and headhunters in places where you want to work.
+When your job application consisting of your job cover letter and resume or CV is completed you are ready to submit your resume to employers, Job recruiters and headhunters in places where you want to work.

 When a potential employer invite you for an interview, you need to prepare yourself to win at the interview and get the job you want.

-Other Jobs Search Info
+Other "Where Jobs Are?"
+Info

-Good luck with your jobs search tips!
+Good luck with "Where Jobs Are?" tips!